Rockies vs. Brewers Player Props Betting Odds

 |1

-- Elias Diaz has 29 hits with six doubles, three home runs, seven walks and 13 RBI.
+- Kris Bryant has four doubles, four home runs, 10 walks and 10 RBI (32 total hits).

-- Diaz takes a three-game streak with at least one hit into this contest.
-In his last five games he is hitting .333 with a double, a home run, three walks and two RBI.
+- Bryant enters this game looking to extend his two-game hit streak.
+During his last five outings he is batting .278 with a home run, a walk and three RBI.

 |Opponent